 Black History Month & Beyond

-In October 2020, Manchester Museum launched ‘Black History Month and Beyond’, a programme that aims to open up the Museum as a platform for amplifying black voices and stories.
-The call for proposals invited young people, community groups, creative practitioners and researchers to submit a proposal for new programmes, projects or events that responded to Black History Month, from fashion to food, films to panel discussions, and poetry to blogs.
-The very best submissions were selected last year and we’re excited to be working with four partners to support four amazing projects that will be showcased in the build-up to Black History Month 2021.
+Manchester Museum's ‘Black History Month and Beyond’ programme aims to open up the museum as a platform for amplifying black voices and stories.
+We invite young people, community groups, creative practitioners and researchers to submit proposals for new programmes, projects or events that respond to Black History Month, from fashion to food, films to panel discussions, and poetry to blogs.

 Black Spring Zine